-Have you ever tried macro photography of flowers or tiny insects with your phone?
+Have you ever tried macro photography of flowers or tiny insects with your iPhone?
 It’s virtually impossible.

 If you get too close to your subject, your image ends up looking blurry.
 However, with a few simple modifications, you can quickly turn your device into the ultimate macro photography machine.

 Now’s the perfect time to get into macro smartphone photography.
 Keep reading because we have a few useful tips to help you get started.